ParadigmPacket/WolfVue/README.md

 Python 3.8 or higher installed on your system.

 Note: this script has only been tested on windows 11 and may not operate on Mac/Linux correctly.

-# WolfVue: Wildlife Video Classifier

-A tool for automatically classifying trail camera photos and videos by species using YOLO object detection, originally developed for The Gray Wolf Research Project.
-This project's main priority is for Idaho species commonly found on trailcams.

 ## Download & Setup